hanabi/hanabi.github.io/Reference.md

 * If it is ambiguous whether or not the card matches, then the team should **always assume a *Bluff* over a *Finesse***.
 (Note that this is the opposite of the precedence in step 1!)
 * Some common examples:
   * Blue 1 is played on the stacks.
 Alice clues Cathy about a blue card.
 Bob blind-plays a blue 2.
 This must be a *Finesse*, because **blue matches blue**.
 So Cathy should think that she has the blue 3.
   * Blue 1 is played on the stacks.
 Alice clues Cathy about a blue card.
 Bob blind-plays a red 1.
 This must be a *Bluff*, because **red does not match blue**.
-So Cathy should think that she has the one-away blue card, blue 3.
+So Cathy should think that she has the one-away from playable blue card, blue 3.
   * Rainbow 1 is played on the stacks.
 Alice clues Cathy about a blue card.
 Bob blind-plays a rainbow 2.
 This must be a *Finesse*, because **blue matches blue**.
 So Cathy should think that she has the rainbow 3.
   * Blue 2 is played on the stacks.
 Alice clues Cathy about a 4.
 Bob blind-plays the blue 3.
 This must be a *Finesse*, because **3 matches 4**.
 So Cathy should think that she has the blue 4.
   * Blue 2 is played on the stacks.
 Alice clues Cathy about a 4.
 Bob blind-plays the red 1.
 This must be a *Bluff*, because **1 does not match 4**.
-So Cathy should think that she has the one-away 4, the blue 4.
+So Cathy should think that she has the one-away from playable 4, the blue 4.
 (This is an example of a *Hard Bluff*, which is covered in more detail later.)
 * And a final example that is slightly more complicated:
   * Nothing is played on the stacks.
   * Alice clues Cathy about a 4.
   * Bob blind-plays the red 1.
-  * This **cannot** be a *Bluff*, because there are no one-away 4's.
+  * This **cannot** be a *Bluff*, because there are no one-away from playable 4's.
 So even though 1 does not match 4, this must be a *Finesse*, because Alice is not allowed to perform a *Bluff* with any old card that she wants.
   * Cathy does not see any other red cards in Bob's hand.
 So Cathy should think that she has the red 4, because that would match the blind-play of a red 1.
 Subsequently, Cathy must have red 2 on her *Finesse Position* and red 3 on her *Second Finesse Position*.

 ### The Urgency Principle (e.g. How to Tell If Someone Is Finessed)